troppes/kubelab/manifest/README.md

 Afterwards the `02-service-envoy.yaml` needs to be applied to configure the external ips if no load balancer is used.

-## KeyCloak

-Keycload isused to create the users

-Kubeadm upgrade kills the api server manifest

 ## Cert Manager

 ```
 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.1.0/cert-manager.yaml
 ```
 and the apply the selfsigned-ca.yml to make selfsigned clusters

-## OIDC
+## KeyCloak

-For OIDC for install keycloak.yml and afterwards all Rolebindings
+Configuration of Keycloak can be found in the thesis.
+If the manifest ist upgraded during the kubeadm upgrade process, the api-server needs to be redeployed.

-### Test OIDC
+### Test OIDC-Connection

 ```
 kubectl oidc-login setup \--oidc-issuer-url=https://keycloak.kubelab.local/realms/kubelab \--oidc-client-id=kubelab \--oidc-client-secret=SECRET --insecure-skip-tls-verify